-Exclusive of fiduciary assets, the Commonwealth's government-wide current cash and investments increased by over \$1.0 billion between June 30, 2010 and June 30, 2011, and total current assets increased by \$921 million.
-To finance its cash flow and bridge the time gap between current year receipts and current year major expenses such as the payment of local aid, in FY11 the Commonwealth issued \$300 million in commercial paper along with \$1.2 billion in revenue anticipation notes (RANS), which retired the commercial paper.
-The RANS were retired in April, May and June 2011.
+Exclusive of fiduciary assets, the Commonwealth's government-wide current cash and investments increased by over \$517 million between June 30, 2011 and June 30, 2012 and total current assets increased by \$818 million.
+To finance its cash flow and bridge the time gap between current year receipts and current year major expenses such as the payment of local aid, in FY12 the Commonwealth issued \$1.200 billion in revenue anticipation notes (RANS).
+The RANS were retired in April and May 2012.

-The primary government's non-current assets increased by \$1.02 billion.
-The increase was due mainly to a \$453 million increase in the restricted cash and investments of the higher education entities and a \$484 million increase in capital assets, most of which occurred in business-type activity funds.
+The primary government's non-current assets increased by \$1.040 billion.
+This increase was due mainly to an \$847 million increase in capital assets, most of which occurred in the business-type activity funds, i.e., the Institutions of Higher Education and the Unemployment Insurance Trust Fund.

-Nearly \$8.3 billion of the Commonwealth's net assets reflect the Commonwealth's investment in traditional capital assets such as land, buildings, infrastructure and equipment, net of accumulated depreciation.
+The Commonwealth holds nearly \$9.136 billion in traditional capital assets such as land, construction in progress, buildings, infrastructure and equipment, net of accumulated depreciation.
 GASB requires the reporting of the value of investments in the Commonwealth's infrastructure, including roads, bridges, beaches, dams and other immovable assets on the face of the Commonwealth's financial statements.
 As these assets provide services to citizens, they are not available to finance future spending unless they are sold.
 Although the Commonwealth's investment in its capital assets is also reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

 As explained above, the bulk of the Commonwealth's net deficit is due to long-term liabilities which financed non-Commonwealth capital assets.
 Current assets and liabilities are amounts that are available in the current period and obligations that will be paid within one year, respectively.
-As of June 30, 2011, the Commonwealth's current assets were almost \$10.4 billion, while its current liabilities were over \$7.8 billion.
+As of June 30, 2012, the Commonwealth's current assets were almost \$11.210 billion, while its current liabilities were over \$8.089 billion.
 Restricted net assets represent resources that are subject to external constraints.